 If the payor’s income increases, the dependent spouse may wish to have the alimony increased.
 The dependent spouse will have the burden of proof to show that a change of circumstance has occurred, which in this case will require a showing that the dependent spouse has a need for increased alimony, not just a showing that the payor makes more money.
 If the dependent spouse can show such a change of circumstance, the court will order a hearing and financial disclosures to determine if an increase is equitable.

-Contact the Law Offices of Peter Van Aulen for a free consultation on your alimony modification case.SOURCES
+Contact the Law Offices of Peter Van Aulen for a free 30 minute in office consultation on your alimony modification case.SOURCES

 Glass v.
 Glass, 366 N.J.
 Super.
 357 (App.
 Div.
 2004)